abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/model_behind_scene_overview.rst

 ..  only:: draft

     Path variables describe the different routes.
-There are three types of path variables:
+There are three types of path variables that can be reached with the following methods:

       * ``NextVar(i)``: the main decision variables.
       * ``VehicleVar(i)``: represents the vehicle/route index to which node ``i`` belongs in the solution.